At a Glance

 However, if you would rather use a certificate from a CA, then instead of selecting “Create a Certificate,” you can select “Create a Certificate Authority.”

-Step #3 - Enter a name for your certificate and click “Create.”
+Step #3: Enter a name for your certificate, leave the other settings as is, and click “Create.”

 It’s important to link your email address to the certificate.
 The certificate you’ve just created will be shown in the “Keychain Access” list.

-By default, the S/MIME encryption method is built into every iOS device.
-If you want to enable the encryption option to email messages, follow the next simple steps:
+By default, compatibility with the S/MIME encryption method is built into every iOS device.
+If you want to enable the encryption option to email messages, follow these simple steps:

 In order to send encrypted email messages with your Android device, you have a few different options.
 One of them is to install an application called “CipherMail.”